-This privacy notice sets out how HCCG CIC uses and protects any information that you give us when you visit this website or when you contact us by other means and the lawful basis under the Data Protection Act 1998 and the General Data Protection Regulations (to be enacted May 2018) that permits us to do this.
+This privacy notice sets out how HCCG CIC uses and protects any information that you give us when you visit this website or when you contact us by other means and the lawful basis under the Data Protection Act 2018 and the General Data Protection Regulations (‘GDPR’ ) that permits us to do so.

 Consent to hold your personal data

-HCCG CIC is committed to ensuring that we protect your privacy and will seek your explicit written consent to hold personal data about you, specifically and only for the purposes of providing counselling to you.
-We may also analyse data you provide us with for the purposes of providing the best possible service to you.
+HCCG CIC is committed to ensuring that we protect your privacy and will seek your explicit written consent to hold personal data, including special categories of personal data about you, (‘special categories’ of data is defined information relating to race or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric data, data concerning health, or data concerning a natural person’s sex life or sexual orientation) specifically and only for the purposes of providing counselling to you.
+We may also analyse anonymised clinical data you provide us with for the purposes of providing the best possible service to you.

 If you make contact via this website or by phone you will be asked to provide certain information by which you can be identified (see below).

 You can be assured that all this information is held securely and will only be used in accordance with data protection principles, our data protection and confidentiality policies and our ethical principles (contained in the British Association for Counsellors and Psychotherapists Ethical Framework for the Counselling Professions: July 2018).
 We will honour the confidence and trust you have placed in us.

 The basis on which we hold or share information about you is outlined below and also the limits around confidentiality.

 You have the right of access to information we hold about you and to amend or ask for deletion of information that may not be accurate or correct.
 Please contact us if you wish to view the data we hold about you.
 HCCG CIC will not hold your data for longer than is deemed necessary for the purposes of counselling and following best practice and legal guidance.
 If you wish to know how long we hold data or notes for please contact us.